 PhD in Law and Public Policy

 Her research and professional interests focus on addressing complex urban environmental challenges from an interdisciplinary perspective.
 She uses analytical approaches like system dynamics, network science, data analytics, benchmarking, and program evaluation to study climate resilience and sustainable development issues in Asian cities.
-Her current research focuses on the issues of water security, formal and informal water supply, and water governance in Indian cities.
+Her PhD dissertation research focuses on the issues of water security, formal and informal water supply, and water governance in Indian cities.
 She received the 2018 Hong Liu Asian Studies Research Award for her dissertation research.

 More Student Paths

 - Savita is from Boston and is a graduate of the Boston Latin School.

 - Originally a Cultural Anthropology major, Savita later became an English major with minors in Africana Studies and Writing Studies.

 - Through the service-learning course, Boston in Literature, Savita volunteered with 826 Boston to tutor in English.
 She is now a service-learning teaching assistant.

 - For her final project in Post-Colonial Women's Writers with Professor Aljoe, she researched Carnival and its cultural significance to Trinidad and Tobago.

 - Inspired by Professor Aljoe, Savita joined the Early Caribbean Digital Archive, working on an exhibit about Caribbean Carnival and creating and gathering teaching materials.